blockworks-foundation/mango-explorer/docs/MarketmakingQuickstart.md

 - `--group` The name of the Mango Group you want to use.
 (Optional - will use the default group in the `ids.json` file in the container if none is specified.)

 - `--market` The name of the market you want to use.
 (Required.
-Much be an exact match for one of the markets in the configured group in the `ids.json` file in the container.)
+Must be an exact match for one of the markets in the configured group in the `ids.json` file in the container.)

 - `--oracle-provider` **** You can pick the oracle to use for price information.
 Pyth is a common choice because the other options don’t provide a ‘confidence value’.
 Options are:
     - pyth